Yuletide Hazards: This Vet's Insight into the Top 5 Christmas Toxins in Your Home šŸš«šŸŽ„

 Ā

-5. Mistletoe & Holly: A Merry Mishap Waiting to Happen Kissing under the mistletoe may be romantic for us, but for our furry pals, it's a risky rendezvous.
-Mistletoe and holly can cause nausea, vomiting, upset tummies and much worse for dogs.
-So, keep those plants on a high shelfā€”unless you want your pup's version of a Christmas kiss to involve a trip to the vet!
+Ah the romantic mistletoe.
+But with pets, mistletoe and holly can cause nausea, vomiting, upset tummies and much worse for dogs.
+So, get the artificial stuff or keep those plants on a high shelfā€”or your Hallmark story will involve a trip to the vet.

 Ā